 Friction stir welding is an interesting process where a carbide cylinder is rotated at a high RPM, pressed into two pieces of metal, then fed along a seam.
 The metal melts from the high friction, and it’s stirred together while in that molten state.
 It’s commonly used for creating very strong welds in aluminum.

 Thermite welding is used mainly by railroads to join rails together.
 It’s proper name is exothermic welding.
-It uses something known as a thermite (metal powder that ignites and burns at extreme temperatures).
+It uses something known as thermite (metal powder that ignites and burns at extreme temperatures).
 It can join a lot of different kinds of metals, as well as dissimilar metals.
 Generally, a mold is put around the pieces to be joined, the ends are pre-heated, then the thermite is lit up.
 This makes molten metal that can be essentially cast in place.

 Ultrasonic welding is generally used for thin sheet metal or wires.
 Vibrating them at high frequency and under high pressure fuses them together.
 This is also common for plastics.